radical-data/baby-ai/README.md

 ## Playing with the API

 Once it is running, you can also access the API through Langchain's own UI at http://localhost:8000/agent/playground/.

+## Customising the Model

+### Underlying Model

+By default, the project uses the model defined in the .env file.
+You can refer to [Ollama's model library](https://ollama.com/library) for available models and modify the .env file to use another model.

 ## Troubleshooting